Budget-limited distribution learning in multifidelity problems: Algorithm

 Let $I_t$ be the support of the $t$ exploration samples of $Y$ that are used to produce $F_{Y_\ex(t)}(y)$.
 Assumptions \ref{a2}-\ref{a3} ensure that $Y$ is sub-exponential.
 By Lemma \ref{expmax},

 where the implicit constant is realization-dependent.

 On the other hand, according to the Dvoretzky-Kiefer-Wolfowitz inequality \cite{massart1990tight}, for every $t\in\N$, with probability at least $1-2t^{-2}$, $d_K(F_Y(y), F_{Y_\ex(t)})\leq\sqrt{\log t/t}$, where $d_K$ is the Kolmogorov distance defined in \eqref{dis-Kol}.
-This combined with a Borel-Cantelli argument yields that
+This combined with a Borel--Cantelli argument yields that